-Normal data transfer includes data transmitted between clients and servers, and status data.
-Data transfer takes place through read (input image) and write (output image) blocks.

-Refer to Installing and Configuring the Module for a description of the data objects used with the blocks, and the ladder logic required.

-The following topics discuss the structure and function of each block.
+Normal data transfer includes the transferring of data received or to be transmitted on the servers and the status data.
+These data are transferred through read (BTR) and write (BTW) blocks.
+Refer to Module Configuration for a description of the ladder logic required to perform the data movement within the PLC processor.
+The structure and function of each block is discussed in the following topics.